Virginia Supreme Court strikes down Democrats’ redistricting plan in US

 The Virginia court’s ruling adds to Republican momentum in the redistricting fight.
 It came on the heels of the US Supreme Court ruling, powered by its conservative majority, that eviscerated a key provision of the Voting Rights Act, opening the door for Republican-led Southern states to dismantle Democratic-held majority-Black and majority-Latino districts.
 Black and Latino voters tend to support Democratic candidates.

-Already, Republican-controlled states, such as Louisiana, Alabama and Tennessee, have taken steps towards drawing new maps in time for the November elections, even postponing party primary elections to give lawmakers time.
+Already, Republican-controlled states, such as Louisiana, Alabama and Tennessee, have taken steps towards drawing new maps in time for the November elections, even postponing party primary elections to give legislators time.

 Trump last year pushed Texas Republicans to rip up their electoral map and draw new district lines targeting five Democratic US House incumbents.
 After Texas did so, California Democrats reconfigured their state’s districts, targeting five Republican incumbents.
 Other states have followed suit.